-You are encouraged to contact Lisa E. Snider, Pre-Health Professions Academic Advisor, as soon as you can to determine an appropriate major, discuss a plan for selecting courses, and gather information regarding graduate program entrance requirements.
+You are encouraged to contact Amber Schneider, Pre-Health Professions Academic Advisor, as soon as you can to determine an appropriate major, discuss a plan for selecting courses, and gather information regarding graduate program entrance requirements.

 If you're looking for some academic advice or simply wish to learn more about our programs, please contact:

 Pre-Health Professions Academic Advisor